Mobility Scooters

 Larger scooters are generally not dismantlable.
 If you need to transport them, you would need an adapted vehicle or van and ramps.

-We have partnered with Autochair to supply their range of car hoists, which do the work of lifting a scooter into your car - these can cater even to large 8 mph road scooter, depending on the size of your vehicle, and are an ideal solution if you're wanting to transport your scooter regularly, but might struggle with lifting.
+We have partnered with Autochair to supply their range of car hoists, which do the work of lifting a scooter into your car - these can cater even to large 8 mph road scooters, depending on the size of your vehicle, and are an ideal solution if you're wanting to transport your scooter regularly, but might struggle with lifting.
 Further information on their hoists and other services can be found here.

 If you wish to use your scooter on public transport, you will need to check with your bus or train company first to see if they have any size restrictions.
 Most buses will only take boot scooters; anything larger than this will not be allowed to board.
-When travelling on a train, bear in mind that unfortunately many stations still lack step free access.
+When travelling on a train, bear in mind that unfortunately many stations still lack step-free access.

 Comfort